LEARNAcademy/syllabus/sql/10_sql_joins.md

   1 | Joe   | joe@home.com   |  1 |          1 | 858-555-1212 | Cell
   1 | Joe   | joe@home.com   |  3 |          1 | 619-222-3333 | Landline
 ```
-# Challenges

-### Create, Update, Insert, DELETE

-* Create a rolodex database.
-* Connect to the database.
-* Create a persons table with a `serial PRIMARY KEY`, given_name, family_name, address, dob, email using appropriate datatypes found <a href="https://www.postgresql.org/docs/9.5/static/datatype.html#DATATYPE-TABLE" target="_blank">here</a>.
-* Add five or more family members to the persons table.
-* How many have the same family_name as you?
-* Add yourself into the persons table.
-* Update all family members with the same family_name as you, to live at the same address.
-* Delete all family members not with your family_name.

 # Country Club Challenge